uiceds/project-triples/manuscript.md

   <strong>Figure 7:</strong> Performance of model 6
 </p>

 The RSME, MSE and R^2 values we observed from this model are 3344.02, \( 1.11 e+06 \), and 0.45, respectively.
 You can observed that the model performence have improved than the last model but still it has low performance.
+Also, we iterate the model with polynomial regression model with degree 3 but the performance of the model did not improve and we decided not to make the model too complex with many coefficient.